 ideas, including ornaments, books, children's toys.

-open for visitors to see the current exhibition of
+be open for visitors to see the current exhibition on

 The Candlelight Tour takes place at

 the Society’s Maple Lane Museum Complex which can be